GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2024-10-10-georgia-state-defense-force-soldiers-assisted-in-hurricane-helene-recovery-response.md

 title: " Georgia State Defense Force Soldiers Assisted in Hurricane Helene Recovery Response"
 date: 2024-10-10T20:56:14.422Z
-excerpt: Storm Devastates Portions of the Southeast in September 2024 ~ Story by Capt.
-Beverly Shepard and Pfc.
-Emma Foley
+excerpt: "Storm Devastates Portions of the Southeast in September 2024 "
 author: gsdf
 image: /images/54032817284_c3d8eabec2_o.jpg
 ---
 <!--StartFragment-->

+Story by Capt.
+Beverly Shepard and Pfc.
+Emma Foley

 In the aftermath of Hurricane Helene, Georgia State Defense Force (GSDF) Soldiers answered the call to serve Georgia and its citizens.